jie65535/awesome-balatro/README.md

 - [RandomSprite](https://github.com/Mysthaps/BalatroMods) - Randomizes the sprites of all Jokers, Vouchers, Boosters and comsumables.
 This will also randomize all modded cards into vanilla sprites. by [@Mysthaps](https://github.com/Mysthaps)
 - [ReplaceJokers](https://github.com/AkitaAttribute/ReplaceJokers) - A mod to replace all jokers.
 Can be used to make runs that only have a select few jokers. by [@Akita Attribute](https://github.com/AkitaAttribute)
 - [Rumble](https://github.com/WilsontheWolf/balatro-mods) - Enables controller rumble support. by [@WilsontheWolf](https://github.com/WilsontheWolf)
-- [Set Seed Achievements Bypass](https://www.nexusmods.com/balatro/mods/5) - Enables achievements with seeded run. by `@infarctus`
+- [Set Seed Achievements Bypass](https://www.nexusmods.com/balatro/mods/5) - Enables achievements with seeded run. by [@infarctus](https://github.com/Infarcactus)
-- [Slower Scaling Ante](https://www.nexusmods.com/balatro/mods/7/) - Slows the ante scaling to a linear pattern. by `@infarctus`
+- [Slower Scaling Ante](https://www.nexusmods.com/balatro/mods/7/) - Slows the ante scaling to a linear pattern. by [@infarctus](https://github.com/Infarcactus)
+- [Survival Mode](https://github.com/Aurelius7309/Survival) - This mod adds two new game modes: Survival and Survival+. by [@Aure](https://github.com/Aurelius7309)

 ### GUI
 - [BalatrOverlay](https://github.com/cantlookback/BalatrOverlay) - Helpful game overlay. by [@cantlookback](https://github.com/cantlookback)